 The last step is to fix everything in place.
 I used the hot-glue-gun, but you can use your preferred method.

 Step 4: Appendix 2: Some Considerations About the Memory Limits

 It is amazing that a simple Arduino is able to generate a VGA signal and all these games together.
 The real bottle-neck is the lack of SRAM.
 The AVR microcontroller has only 2048 bytes available to store and manipulate the variables, and the VGAx library stores the screen variables in a 120x60 pixels framebuffer where each pixel needs 2 bits (4 colors), for a total of 1800 bytes.
 This means that there are only 248 bytes left for the sketch variables.
 Furthermore, in my experience, one should leave at least 100 bytes free to avoid instabilities.
 Using above 1950 bytes of dynamic memory, the microcontroller begin to show odd and unpredictable behaviour.

 This means that all the variables must be shared among the different games, and this makes the code quite unreadable and hard to debug.
 It is not just a matter to "add a new game" to the previous sketch, but all the code must be deeply modified and optimized.

 Furthermore, I had to use the minimum possible variable format: for instance, for all the coordinates I had to use "byte" instead of "int" or, in other cases, I had to prefer "int" instead of "float".

-Finally, my aknowledgement goes to Sandro Maffiodo aka Smaffer, the creator of the VGAx library.
-Without it this project could not have been realized.
+Finally, my aknowledgement goes to Sandro Maffiodo aka Smaffer, the creator of the VGAx library and the awesome game BitNinja.
+Without this library, this project could not have been realized.